jjo93sa/rashid/README.md

 ```
 docker build --no-cache --shrink -t <tag>/rashid .
 ```
-Replacing <tag> with the name of your Docker repository.
+Replacing `<tag>` with the name of your Docker repository.
+The Cotswoldjam repository is pulled in during the first build stage.

 2. Assuming the image you want to shrink is contained in the current working directory, run the container:

 ```
 docker run --rm -it -v `pwd`:/work-dir --device=/dev:/dev/ --cap-add=SYS_ADMIN --name rashid <tag>/rashid [-e] [-f] [-m MB] [-y]  source.img shrunk.img
 ```
-Replace <tag> with the tag you used to build this image in the previous step.
+Replace `<tag>` with the tag you used to build this image in the previous step.

 ### Support and feature requests